neelkamath/omni-chat-backend/docs/api.md

       ]
     }
     ```
-1. If the user's authorized, and the GraphQL document you sent was valid, you will receive events (GraphQL documents in JSON serialized as text).
+1. If the GraphQL document you sent was valid, you will receive events (GraphQL documents in JSON serialized as text).
 Here's an example of such an event (a JSON string):
     ```json
     {
       "data": {